microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-mcc/NCO-Fixed-Duty-Cycle-Demo/readme.md

 [![MCHP](../images/microchip.png)](https://www.microchip.com)

 ## Generate Two Variable-Frequency Signals in NCO-Fixed Mode Using the TCF
-The example shows how to set the TCF to generate Two Variable-Frequency signals, ranging from 10 Hz to 100 khz, with one magnitude step change.
+The example shows how to set the TCF to generate two Variable-Frequency signals, ranging from 10 Hz to 100 khz, with one magnitude step change.
 The TCF is operating in Numerically Controlled Oscillator (NCO) mode, and has an important advantage over classical Pulse-Width Modulation (PWM) control, as it offers liniar ferquency regulation.

 ## Related Documentation
 More details and code examples on the AVR16EB32 can be found at the following links: